 Figure 8.
 Baseline and noise of all the 64 channels

-To test the noise level of electronic system, the external trigger of SKIROC2 was used to get the pedestal noise of the system when the detectors were not welded.
+To test the noise level of electronic system, the external trigger of SKIROC2 was used to get the pedestal noise of the system without the detectors.
 Concerning the time that SKIROC2 needs for conversion phase and readout phase is 4 ms, the DIF generated triggers at a fixed time interval of 10 ms. Figure 8 showed the sigma of noise and average of baselines of all the 64 channels.
 From the graph, not all 64 channels exhibited good baseline and noise results, but most channels’ noises were lower than 0.2 fC equivalent input charge.

 Calibration